Skip to content

 Ramses II’s non-Ramses successors (1213 – 1189 BC)

 Merneptah, Ramesses II’s fourth child, succeeded him from 1213 to 1203 BC.
-When he died, his son Seti II was to become the new pharaoh, but he was probably overthrown by Amenmesse, who is thought to be either his brother, Merneptah’s son, or his uncle, Merneptah’s brother, but no one really knows.
+When he died, his son Seti II was to become the new pharaoh.
+Still, he was probably overthrown by Amenmesse, who is thought to be either his brother, Merneptah’s son, or his uncle, Merneptah’s brother, but no one knows.

-Seti II could retrieve his reign in 1200 BC and ruled until he died in 1197 BC.
-He was followed by Siptah, but no one knows whether the latter was the son of Seti II or Amenmesse.
+Seti II retrieved his reign in 1200 BC and ruled until he died in 1197 BC.
+Siptah followed him, but no one knows whether the latter was the son of Seti II or Amenmesse.
 Either way, he was probably Ramses II’s great-grandson.

-Siptah ruled until his death in 1191 BC and was followed by Twosret, who is believed to be Seti II’s wife.
-Since she had no children with Seti II, her death in 1189 BC brought the 19th Dynasty to an end.
+Siptah ruled until he died in 1191 BC and was followed by Twosret, who is believed to be Seti II’s wife.
+Since she had no children with Seti II, her death in 1189 BC ended the 19th Dynasty.

 20th Dynasty

-The 20th Dynasty was established by Setnakhte.
-According to most records, he was not related to any of his predecessors but could rise to power in a period of instability after Tworset died.
-That said, some claim he might have been related to Ramses II, maybe the grandson of one of the latter’s many sons.
+Setnakhte established the 20th Dynasty.
+According to most records, he was not related to any of his predecessors but could rise to power during a period of instability after Tworset died.
+Some claim he might have been associated with Ramses II, maybe the grandson of one of the latter’s many sons.

 This might make sense for Setnakhte named his son Ramses III.